 For the Trails and Tales project, Rachel has created her own collection of pattern samples that draws from the remaining textile samples held within national and local archives.
 Patterns have been constructed during a laborious process of extracting and fragmenting shapes from printed examples linked to East Dunbartonshire, playfully repeating and re-assembling them to form her own unique designs.

 Showing sensitivity to the library building, the patterns selected for Lennoxtown echo the existing architectural features, whilst interacting with the elongated window panels to create the effect of block-printed fabric lengths, similar to those once produced at Lennox Mill.

 The artwork subtly intertwines wider local heritage narratives through choice of colour and form, including stories surrounding the former Kali Nail Works, where rusty coloured water is said to have contaminated the Glazert river.

 The design celebrates the vibrant heritage of Lennoxtown and skilled craftsmanship rooted within the town, whilst acting as a starting point for the sharing of stories and memories surrounding the industry.

-With a long-standing interest in textiles, Rachel has constructed her own printmaking device with the ability to hand-print limitless lengths of intricately patterned material, similarly to the industrial machines used within calico print works.
-This unique tool formed the basis for her community engagement workshops, during which children and adults from across East Dunbartonshire were invited to create their own printed design on fabric.please visit: rachelbarron.co.uk
+With a long-standing interest in textiles, Rachel has constructed her own printmaking device which offers the possibility to hand-print limitless lengths of intricately patterned material, similarly to the industrial techniques used within calico print works.
+Originally designed as a tool to facilitate the production of her own work, the print device has since formed the basis of a series of participatory printmaking projects across the UK as well as the community engagement workshops for Trails and Tales.